 evidence that a signed VR3142, Worksite Agreement for Wage Service provided - WorkQuest was obtained from the Work Experience site, when applicable.

+The customer's satisfaction and service delivery as described in the VR-SFP can be verified by customer's signature on the VR1601 or by VR staff member’s contact with the customer.
+For information refer to VR-SFP 3.11.1 Documentation and Signatures.

 Payment for Work Experience Placement is made when the VR counselor approves a complete, accurate, signed, and dated:

 VR1601, Work Experience Plan and Placement Report;